 Connecticut Prostitution Lawyer

-Most of the top Greenwich and Stamford criminal lawyers would agree that while police are generally going after the prostitutes and people who are in charge of organizing a prostitution ring or enterprise, the people who patronize and solicit the prostitutes—often called the “Johns”—are at risk of getting arrested as well.
-Arrests for Patronizing Prostitution in Stamford, Greenwich, Darien, Norwalk, Bridgeport, New Canaan, Westport, or anywhere else in Connecticut, can be humiliating to a husband, father, or professional in Fairfield County.
+Most of the top criminal lawyers would agree that while police are generally going after the prostitutes and people who are in charge of organizing a prostitution ring or an escort service, the people who patronize and solicit the prostitutes—often called the “Johns”—are at risk of getting arrested as well.
+Arrests for Patronizing Prostitution can be humiliating to a husband, father, or professional in Fairfield County.
 Your name will be published in the newspaper and online police blotters for Patronizing Prostitution, causing a great deal of shame and embarrassment to you and your family.
-So whether you are an accused prostitute or accused of patronizing or soliciting a prostitute, it is critical that you quickly contact a top Stamford, Connecticut prostitution criminal lawyer to attempt to get these charges dismissed as soon as possible.
+So whether you are an accused prostitute or accused of patronizing or soliciting a prostitute, it is critical that you quickly contact a top Connecticut prostitution lawyer to attempt to get these charges dismissed as soon as possible.

 What Are the Penalties for Prostitution Charges in Connecticut?

 Additionally, two of the biggest casino hotel resorts—Foxwoods and Mohegan Sun—are 90 miles away and also attract high rollers who generally love to gamble and may want to spend their winnings on prostitutes.
-Stamford and Greenwich police are constantly in touch with the managers of local hotels, working with them to arrest call girls and escorts, along with the men who patronize them.
+SPolice are constantly in touch with the managers of local hotels, working with them to arrest call girls and escorts, along with the men who patronize them.
 The prostitution and sex crimes attorneys at Mark Sherman Law are all too familiar with these aggressive police surveillance tactics and sting operations.
 We regularly defend massage parlor employees and escort services to assist them in fighting trumped up prostitution charges.
-Therefore if you are an escort or massage therapist who is facing prostitution charges in Stamford, Greenwich, Norwalk, Westport or any other Connecticut jurisdiction, call one of the Mark Sherman Law sex crimes and prostitution attorneys today.
+Therefore if you are an escort or massage therapist who is facing prostitution charges, call one of the Mark Sherman Law attorneys today.

 How Are Patronizing Prostitution Charges in Connecticut Punished?